-In 2015-16, Glyphosate has become a big political controversy with very little scientific controversy.
+In 2015-17, Glyphosate became a big political controversy with very little scientific controversy.
 How is this possible in a risk world often depending on some degree of scientific uncertainty?
 One word: Monsanto!

 The scientific community has been almost unanimous that glyphosate is the herbicide of the century.
 For more than 40 years, this low-toxic, highly efficient herbicide has allowed farmers to get higher yields, engage fewer manual workers, enjoy the environmental benefits from no-till farming and save money – it is off-patent.
 But Monsanto makes a lot of money selling Roundup Ready (glyphosate-resistant) GMO seed and that really yanks the NGO activists’ chains.

 One activist scientist, Christopher Portier, squirreled his way onto an IARC Advisory Committee in 2014, which he then chaired and recommended an IARC study on glyphosate, and then served as the technical adviser to that IARC Working Group in 2015.
 This WG did what all IARC groups save one have done: conclude that glyphosate was probably carcinogenic.
 All of this with IARC trying to hide that Portier was acting on behalf of the Washington-based anti-industry NGO – the Environmental Defense Fund.

 That was all the NGOs and organic industry lobbyists needed to launch a campaign that could defy the scientific consensus (reconfirmed after by EFSA and the German BfR) that glyphosate was safe.
 See the evolving story of IARC-gate below (the most recent article first).